 As they throw rocks at an abandoned old house, Mary makes a silent wish that comes true when she and George have a low-budget honeymoon, as Bert the Cop and Ernie the Cabbie sing "I love you truly" outside the window.

-Jake Gyllenhaal and the late Heath Ledger made convincing cowboy lovers, entering a phrase into our vocabulary: "I wish I knew how to quit you."
+Lee won the Oscar for Best Director, Jake Gyllenhaal and Heath Ledger made convincing cowboy lovers, Anne Hathaway and Michelle Williams made tragic wives learning the truth about their husbands, and the script entered a phrase into our vocabulary: "I wish I knew how to quit you."

 Rumor has it that director Howard Hawks was fishing with Ernest Hemingway when he bet the author he could turn his worst book into a hit film.